Suvink/blazor-samples-on-choreo/BlazorWebAppMovies/README.Docker.md

 - **8080**: HTTP (Application)
 - **8081**: HTTPS (if configured)
-- **1433**: SQL Server (Database)
+- **5432**: PostgreSQL (Database)

 ## Data Persistence

-Database data is persisted in a Docker volume named `blazorwebappmovies_sqlserver-data`.
+Database data is persisted in a Docker volume named `blazorwebappmovies_postgres-data`.

 ## Health Checks

-The SQL Server service includes a health check that ensures the database is ready before the application starts.
+The PostgreSQL service includes a health check that ensures the database is ready before the application starts.

 ## Support